ShriGaneshPurohit/ScavengKosmos/README.md

 ## ✨ Features

-* 🗺️ **Location-based Hunt**: Users unlock new checkpoints as they physically reach predefined locations.
 * 🧩 **AR Challenges**: Interact with augmented objects and solve clues to proceed.
 * 🔓 **Unlock Levels**: Each successful checkpoint leads to the next, with increasing difficulty.
 * 👥 **Multiplayer Ready**: Team play and competitive mode support (future roadmap).